 The International School of Dakar is situated on six acres overlooking the Atlantic Ocean in the Mermoz neighborhood of Dakar.
 We have a brand new Middle/High School building, which opened in August 2012.
 This 33-room addition includes state-of-the-art science and computer labs, bright classrooms, and spacious art and music rooms.
 In addition, we have 15 Elementary classrooms serving PK3 through Grade 5.
 Our facilities also include a library, multipurpose gymnasium/auditorium, soccer field, playgrounds, a swimming pool, tennis and basketball courts, and a food service area.
 The campus serves as a school-community center with a wide variety of activities offered after school and on the weekends, including use of the pool, courts, playgrounds, etc. Click here for a virtual tour.

 ISD is fully accredited by the Middle States Association of Colleges and Schools (MSA) and the Council of International Schools (CIS).
-We are also a candidate school for the IB Diploma Programme.
-ISD is pursuing authorization as an IB World School.
-These are schools that share a common philosophy – a commitment to high quality, challenging, international education that ISD believes is important for our students.
+We have also been authorized as an IB World School offering the Diploma Programme during grades 11 and 12.
 In addition, ISD is a member of the Association of International Schools in Africa (AISA) and the West African International Schools Activities League (WAISAL).

 ISD follows a curriculum similar to that of most American and international schools.
 Instruction is in English.
 French is offered at 4 levels every day to students from K to Grade 12.
 Every student also has classes in art, music, computers, and physical education.
 The middle school program provides a partially integrated curriculum and includes trimester-long exploratory courses in health, study skills, media, drama and a daily advisory time.
 Pre-kindergarten, for 3 and 4 year-old children, is a half-day program in a self-contained classroom.
 Grades K to 5 have full-day programs in self-contained classrooms for core subjects.
 ISD, committed to quality education in an international environment, provides specialized training in English-as-a-Second-Language, as well as a limited special needs program.